vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/20/118/02_pauro_ashvasya.md

 <details><summary>Griffith</summary>

-id
-20.118.2    Increaser of our steeds and multiplying kine, ...
+Increaser of our steeds and multiplying kine, a golden well, O God, art thou;
-20.118.2    Or, Indra, when with Ruma, Rusama, Syavaka, an...
-Name: Comment, dtype: object
+For no one may impair the gifts laid up in thee, Bring me what- ever thing I ask.
 </details>

 <details><summary>पदपाठः</summary>